morawskim/homepage/resources/md/cv.md

 Main Responsibilities:

-* Developing/Maintaining existing applications in PHP 7.4 - 8.1 and Symfony 3.4 - 6.0
+* Developing/Maintaining existing applications in PHP 7.4 - 8.1, Symfony 3.4 - 6.0 and Go
 * Creating a frontend in AngularJS.
 * Creating and maintaining REST API.
 * Code review